erecica/Calico-AKS-BYOCNI/README.md

 This reposetory is setup for a Workshop purpuse and demsotrates how to install Calico on Azure [AKS with Bring Your Own CNI](https://learn.microsoft.com/en-us/azure/aks/use-byo-cni) setup.

+## Required for this workshop

+You need an Azure Account with payment Subscription to execute this workshop

 > **Warning**
 > Microsoft will charge you a small fee when executing this demo!
 We strongly recomend to clean up the cluster after this demo!
 Clean up steps are included in this demo.